nhantien/grant-program-analytics/README.md

 # TLEF Analytics

-# Student Advising Voice Assistant

-This is a voice assistance feature for the [student advising assistant project](https://github.com/UBC-CIC/student-advising-assistant), where you can interact with the question answering system through Alexa.
+The TLEF (Teaching and Learning Enhancement Fund) Analytics prototype solutions aims to increase the visibility and accessibility of the TLEF portfolio.
+The prototype leverages AWS technology to move data storage to the cloud and simplify data cleaning processes, and innovates on the structure and presentation of data with advanced filtering and dynamic views.
 For more information visit the [CIC website](https://cic.ubc.ca/project/student-advising-assistant/).

 | Index | Description |
 | ----- | ----------- |